 - For Health and Safety reasons, a headset is a mandatory requirement.
 Prices can vary based on the supplier and designs available.
 We can place an order on the students’ behalf

 - Students are also given the opportunity to acquire a flight suit.
-This is not a mandatory requirement but is highly recommended for working in the industry and is something students will have for the rest of their career.
+This is not a mandatory requirement but is highly recommended for flying in all weather conditions and is something student’s will have for the rest of their life.
 We can place an order on the students’ behalf

 - For ground school classes, students are encouraged to print off any manuals and learning resources.
 This can be done at a local commercial printing company of their choice

 - Additional training is available after course completion – this includes: